Byzantine-Tolerant Consensus in GPU-Inspired Shared Memory: Abstract

 \section{Abstract}

 In this work, we formalize a novel shared memory model inspired by the popular GPU architecture.
-Within this model, we develop algorithmic solutions to the Byzantine Consensus problem. \keywords{GPU \and Byzantine failures \and Consensus \and Shared memory \and CAS.}
+Within this model, we develop algorithmic solutions to the Byzantine Consensus problem and analyze their fault-resilience.